ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ## Conclusion

-By leveraging PD disaggregation, DeepEP, and a carefully crafted parallelism design, we’ve reproduced DeepSeek’s inference framework in SGLang with exceptional performance.
+By leveraging PD disaggregation, EP, and a carefully crafted parallelism design, we’ve reproduced DeepSeek’s inference framework in SGLang with exceptional performance.
 Our open-source efforts—achieving 52.3k input tokens per second and 22.3k output tokens per second—demonstrate SGLang’s power for large-scale LLM inference.
 We invite the community to explore, replicate, and extend this work to push the boundaries of efficient AI deployment.

 ## Acknowledgment